 A date will be fixed for a trial at which evidence will be heard (a few weeks before this date there will be a hearing to confirm all parties – prosecution, defence – are ready for the trial to go ahead.
 If not, a new date will be fixed).

-The court will decide what happens to the young person while awaiting trial:
+The court will decide what happens to the child or young person while awaiting trial:

 - Detained in a place of safety determined by the local authority, secure care, or custody on remand as detailed in section 51 Criminal Procedure (Scotland) Act 1995.
-This can be for a period of 7 to 140 days.
+This can be for a period of seven to 140 days.
 This time may be deducted from any subsequent custodial sentence.
-The costs of remand in secure care are the responsibility of the local authority where the young person ordinarily resides.
+Usually the court commits the child or young person to the local authority which it considers appropriate to be detained either in secure accommodation or in a suitable place of safety chosen by the authority (Scottish Government, 2018).
+The child may not be placed in secure accommodation under the “place of safety” arrangements unless the Chief Social Work Officer and the person in charge of the secure unit are satisfied this is necessary because the child:

-- Released on bail with conditions that the young person must adhere to.
-These conditions will be read to the young person and provided in writing.
+- Released on bail with conditions that the child or young person must adhere to.
+These conditions will be read to the child or young person and provided in writing.
 There are standard conditions (set out in section 24 Criminal Procedure (Scotland) Act 1995) but the court may also impose special conditions.
 Breaching these conditions is a criminal offence.
-It is therefore crucial that the young person fully understands the conditions as breaching them can lead to a custodial sentence.
+It is therefore crucial that the child or young person fully understands the conditions as breaching them can lead to a custodial sentence.

-- Ordained to appear at the next calling of their case.
+- Ordained (ordered) to appear at the next calling of their case.

 At the trial